 Real-time collaboration.
 Changes are visible instantly to all users.
 No delays, no desynchronization, no "I have not saved the file yet."

-You can view the project page with technical details in our portfolio – the "Varta" case study.
+You can view the project page with technical details in our portfolio – the HRM case study.

 Conclusion: When You Need a Custom HRM System

-The HRM market is large: BambooHR, Workday, SAP SuccessFactors, and various local solutions.
+The HRM market is large: cloud platforms, boxed products, and local solutions.
 But there are situations where off-the-shelf products simply do not fit:

 - Specific security requirements, such as in the defense sector, where data isolation at the database level is mandatory